JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-advanced-project-structure.md

 Contrary to single-platform projects, Kotlin Multiplatform projects require multiple compiler launches to build all the artifacts.
 Each compiler launch is a _Kotlin compilation_.

-For example, here's how binaries for iPhone devices are generate during this Kotlin compilation mentioned earlier:
+For example, here's how binaries for iPhone devices are generated during this Kotlin compilation mentioned earlier:

 ![Kotlin compilation for iOS](ios-compilation-diagram.svg){width=700}